ioulian/frontend-workflow/README.md

 If you don't like a feature, you can disable it and write another one.

 [1] However, there are some JavaScript components included, that are written for our projects and are handy tools, but here again, you are free to not use them.
-If you don't want to use them, remove them from `src/project/Site.js`.
+If you don't want to use them, remove them from `src/project/Site.ts`.
+[2] Bootstrap has it's own Javascript, this has been turned on by default.
+You can disable it in `src/index.ts`.

 ## Table of contents